-Preparing the House for the Hurricane Season
+4. Prepare Your House for the Hurricane Season.

-Loose roof tiles, defective cellar windows or a hanging rain gutter – all these shortfalls can become a real problem during a hurricane.
+Loose roof tiles, defective cellar windows, or a hanging rain gutter – all these shortfalls can become a real problem during a hurricane.
 Violent storms can tear down any loose items on your house and cause far greater damage.
 Defective doors and windows let in water.
 You can prevent all this by thoroughly overhauling your home before the hurricane season and fixing anything that needs it.

 It’s also important not to leave anything in the garden during the time of increased risk.
 Make a habit of monitoring your property every night.
 Violent winds can blow away outdoor furniture, garden tools, broken wooden slats, or even a child’s bicycle.
 So make sure to stow everything away.
 Tightly close shed or garage doors during the hurricane season.
 Park your car inside a garage if you can!

 6. Have a Plan When a Hurricane Strikes.